Rural poverty: Case study: Bangladesh

 Improved infrastructure in Bangladesh increased agricultural production by 32 percent through its effect on prices and access to inputs and technology.
 Improving roads and transportation systems also resulted in a 33 percent increase in the household income of the poor through the ability to diversify production, as well as an increase in savings and investment and better access to financial credit.
 Moreover, because of increased mobility among rural households, a rise in access to social services was noted, as well as an increase in overall health.

+Access to mobility

+Mobility services, such as public transport and local transportation, such as bicycles, can greatly increase the economic mobility of people in rural communities, and increase access to other poverty-reduction services such as education and healthcare.

+Bicycle poverty reduction

 Technology

 The development of appropriate technology can raise a farm's productivity.
 Successful technological developments that aid the rural poor are achieved through bottom-up policies that involve technological innovations that require few external inputs and little monetary investment.
 The most effective innovations are based on the active participation of small farmers, who are involved in both defining the problems and implementing and evaluating solutions.
 Smallholder technological developments have focused on processes such as nutrient recycling, integrated pest management, integration of crop agriculture and livestock, use of inland and marine water sources, soil conservation, and use of genetic engineering and biotechnology to reduce fertilizer requirements.